lordgrim18/basic-project/README.md

 # basic-project
-1, Guessing game
+1, Guessing game.
-A guessing game is a simple guessing game where the player(user/system) is supposed to guess a number between 0 and x in a maximum of 10 attempts.
+A guessing game is a simple guessing game where the player is supposed to guess a number between 0 and x.
-The game will end after 10 attempts and if the player failed to guess the number, and then he loses the game.
+The game will end after the player has correctly guessed the number.
+There are two players - the user and the system
+The user chooses who should become the player and their counterpart selects the number which is to be guessed The project utilizes basic components of python and also includes modules, functions and classes.